lovell/sharp/docs/install.md

 * Windows x64
 * Windows x86

-An ~7MB tarball containing libvips and its most commonly used dependencies is downloaded via HTTPS and stored within `node_modules/sharp/vendor` during `npm install`.
+A ~7MB tarball containing libvips and its most commonly used dependencies is downloaded via HTTPS, verified via Subresource Integrity and decompressed into `node_modules/sharp/vendor` during `npm install`.

 This provides support for the
 JPEG, PNG, WebP, AVIF, TIFF, GIF and SVG (input) image formats.